 The fronts are available with and without handles.
 The handle on laminate fronts consists of a milled brass plate with a mounted brass handle.
 On the raw brass fronts the brass handle is mounted directly on the front.
 The handle comes in one size and is mounted horizontally on all pieces.
 Brass handles can be cared for and maintained in the same way as written above.

 Christina Meyer Bengtsson recommends a 20 mm black-laminated top plate with black ABS edges.
-Alternatively, the countertop can be ordered in three different FENIX NTM laminate colors; dark grey, light grey and powder, with edge strips consisting of raw, untreated brass.
+Alternatively, the countertop can be ordered in two different FENIX NTM laminate colors; dark grey and light grey with edge strips consisting of raw, untreated brass.

 It is not possible to change the colors in Meyer Bengtsson’s design.